-Patrick ‘Patty’ Mills was awarded a Scholarship within the 2008 Sport Australia Hall of Fame Scholarship and Mentoring Program and was paired with athlete Member and fellow basketball icon Luc Longley AM as his mentor.
+Patrick ‘Patty’ Sammy James Mills AM was awarded a Scholarship within the 2008 Sport Australia Hall of Fame Scholarship and Mentoring Program and was paired with athlete Member and fellow basketball icon Luc Longley AM as his mentor.

 Born the child of Torres Strait Islander and Aboriginal parents in Canberra on August 11, 1988, Patty was a studious and athletically gifted child; achieving high levels of representation in Australian Rules, cross country running and of course, basketball.

 Patty was an All Australian Junior Basketball representative between 2003-07, where his talents were recognised by the Australian Institute of Sport in 2005 who offered him a scholarship at the cost of forgoing a prospective AFL career.
 A speedy guard with lethal long-range shooting capabilities, Patty captained the U19 Australian National Basketball Team in the 2006/2007 World Championships in Serbia, concluding his Australian schooling days at Marist College Canberra.

 Patty went on to be accepted into the prestigious NCAA institute of St Mary’s College (Gaels) in the United States in 2007, where his performances were unparalleled by fellow freshman student athletes.
 In his opening season for the Gaels, Patty set freshman records for most points in a season (472) and most points in a single game (37 v Oregon).
 This college stint was the foundation that would transcend Patty from a homegrown basketball prospect to a legitimate international star.